Poorvankbhatia/Data-Structures-In-Java/README.md

 # JavaDS
-This repository consist of implementation of most of the data structures including trees,Linked List, Maps, String and various algorithms and programming paradigm in JAVA language!
+This repository consist of implementation/explination of essential data structures and algorithms including trees,Linked List, Maps, String , Graphs and various other programming paradigm in JAVA language!